grempe/strongpass/js/bower_components/pwstrength-bootstrap/OPTIONS.md

   Sets if it supports legacy Bootstrap 2 (true) or the current Bootstrap 3 (false), the progress bar html is different.

+* __bootstrap4__:

+  Default: `false` (Boolean)

+  Sets if it supports unstable Bootstrap 4 (true) or the current Bootstrap 3 (false), the progress bar html is different.
+Keep in mind that the current Boostrap 4 support is very basic.

+* __colorClasses__:

+  Default: `["danger", "warning", "success"]` (Array)

+  The css classes applied to the bar in the progress bar and to the verdicts, depending on the strength of the password.

+  Keep in mind that for Boostrap 2 a `bar-` prefix will be added, that for Boostrap 3 the prefix will be `progress-bar-`, and that for Bootstrap 4 it will be `progress-`.
+This is the case for the progress bar, not the verdicts.
+  For the verdicts there is no prefix whatsoever.

 * __showProgressBar__:

   Default: `true` (Boolean)